About Us

 Gemma Ashton headshot

-Gemma Ashton is a program-operations professional with more than 15 years' experience delivering strategic initiatives in the higher education sector.
+Gemma Ashton is a program-operations professional with more than 15 years of experience delivering strategic initiatives in the higher education sector.
 Her work has a special focus on health research and education.
-Prior to joining Tyree IHealthE, Gemma was the Program Manager at the Charles Perkins Centre, a multidisciplinary research centre committed to improving global health.
+Before joining Tyree IHealthE, Gemma was the Program Manager at the Charles Perkins Centre, a multidisciplinary research centre committed to improving global health.
 In her role there, she led the implementation of strategies to support collaborative, solution-focused research, and managed partnerships with industry and government collaborators.

-As Chief Operations Officer, Gemma is responsible for the financial and administrative operations of the Tyree IHealthE and driving new opportunities for collaboration and commercialisation with external stakeholders.
+As Chief Operating Officer, Gemma is responsible for the financial and administrative operations of the Tyree IHealthE and driving new opportunities for collaboration and commercialisation with external stakeholders.

 Contact